SignPath/website/docs/documentation/powershell/Submit-SigningRequest.md

 When using the `-InputArtifact` parameter, the specified file will be uploaded for processing.

-When using the `-Resubmit` paramter, the specified signing request will be processed again using the specified _signing policy_.
+When using the `-Resubmit` parameter, the specified signing request will be processed again using the specified _signing policy_.
 This is especially useful for conditional signing of release candidates.
 See [Resubmit an existing signing request](/documentation/signing-code#resubmit) for more information.

 ### Downloading the signed artifact